agoldvarg/agoldvarg.github.io/source/_posts/2015-02-14-keyword-arguments.markdown

 #=> bingo bango
 ```

-That got ugly very quickly.
-And this fix didn't really address the issue completely.
-Maybe, we could modify our method to accept a hash, with default values:
+Our method is getting ugly very quickly.
+And the prior fix didn't really address the issue completely.
+Maybe we could modify our method to accept a hash with default values:

 ``` ruby
 def manipulate_string(options = { string: "hello", volume: 5 })